themouette/presentation-rest/src/00-introduction.markdown

 Resources can be organized into collections:

-* `albums` can are identified by band + title
+* `albums` are identified by band + title
 * `candles` are identified by location
 * `people` are identified by name

-Each collection can have relations
+Each collection may have relations

 * `people` can have `albums` and `candles`
 * `albums` have `owners` and `artist`